k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 and employs other R dependencies developed for use with SS3 [e.g., ss3sim,
 @andersonetal2014; r4ss, @tayloretal2021].

-Users only need a few functions to run an analysis using the SSMSE package (Table 1; \autoref{fig:SSMSE-workflow}).
+Users only need a few functions to run an analysis using SSMSE (Table 1; \autoref{fig:SSMSE-workflow}).
 The `run_SSMSE()` wrapper function runs the SSMSE simulations (\autoref{fig:SSMSE-steps}).
 Inputs to `run_SSMSE()` include the names and locations of the conditioned SS3 models to use as